Eckhart Mines, Maryland: History

-A little village sprang up on George's land known as Eckhart Mines, which tradition says was named for him.
-Here he and his wife Mary lived, reared their family and died.
-The family cemetery is still located in the fields not far from the location of the original homestead.

 A history of Allegany County, page 448, says that "'Eckhart Mines', was a well laid out village 1789, July 12.
 This mining village is about one and a half miles from Frostburg, is on the Eckhart Branch of the Cumberland and Pennsylvania Railroad in the basin of the Big Savage and Dan's Mt. and is very picturesquely situated."
 The report given in 1940 is, that there are ten stores there, four of them being general merchandise, several being grocery stores, and two churches, the Baptist and the United Methodist churches.
 The population was 2300 people.

-The first German Lutheran Church built in Eckhart was built of stone on land given by the Eckharts.
-It has long since gone into decay.
-Eckhart Mines was a mining district and had large beds of very rich coal underneath, but the land was stolen from the Eckhart family and two of their family members were poisoned.
-It is now owned by the Continental Coal Company.